hnava47/PythonDevelopment/README.md

 ```python
 # this is a comment line
 ```
-* no multipline comment within python
+* no multi-line comment within python

 ## if, elif, else Comparisons
 * checks whether condition is a boolean **TRUE** value